MislavSag/CGSdash/README.md

 make sure you create multiple files if date range for the strategy (sub account) is greater than 365 days.
 I create flex report for each year.
 For current year, I recreate flex report every day.

-2. Add lex report genration on server in project Quantdata in file script_flex.R.
+2. Add flex report generation on server in project Quantdata in file script_flex.R.

 3. Add indicators for new strategy from DO.